dobhela/personalwebsite/README.md

 This website is currently a placeholder, while I make an actually decent website.

-Made using raw HTML and CSS, because I couldn't bother making such a simple website with React.
+Made using HTML and CSS, JS.